cdotyone/github-next-version/README.md

 This action has two output:
     `tag` for the latest tag this action finds.
-    `version` the next version that should be used
+    `version` the next version that should be used.

-The next version is determined by commit messages since the last tag created.
+The next version will be determined by commit messages since the last tag created.

 Commit message conventions:
 fix: will update the 3 (patch) number of the version